-"Look, the tower is activating and deactivating."
+"Look, the tower is going on and off."

 The area in which XANA has progressed is the usage of various virtual phenomena.
 Obviously, the program had already used different special effects in the past (sand tornado, tower mirage, etc....).
 However, these shows of XANA's power in the virtual world remained extremely timely and rare.
 Since its return, the artificial intelligence has used many virtual tricks to counter the heroes.

 Sometimes it acts to defend towers.
 In episode 11 “Rendezvous”, the program developed a clever system in which two towers were activated and deactivated alternately to generate the one spectre.
 Entering and deactivating the towers had to be done at the same time; the heroes spent a long time figuring out how to deal with this nuisance.

 XANA targeted the Skidbladnir twice.
 The first time was in episode 13 “Betting on Odd” in which it infected the submarine with a virus...which was countered by the heroes just in time.
 In episode 23 “Jeremy's Blues”, it shows to be more violent and treacherous.
 It lures the heroes into the Network using a hub, thanks to Franz Hopper's electronic signature.
 Arriving there, the Skidbladnir fell into a trapped.
 It was immobilised and destroyed by the hub's protection system, under XANA's control.
 Using the Skidbladnir as a relay, the artificial intelligence got into the Holomap and Superscan, disabling them.

 Finally, note that XANA sometimes attacks the heroes in more distinct ways.
 In episode 19 “The Trap”, XANA used virtualised spectre residue to stop the heroes and throw them into the Digital Sea.